samchristywork/dsml2/PRIMER.md

 ### Text Width

 The "textwidth" field defines the width in points at which the text will wrap.
 By default the text does not wrap at all.
+Text with any alignment other than "left" must have this field set.